 - Dictated notes are signed by the clinician dictating the note.
 Computer generated notes are hand signed by the clinician.
-Charts/notes requiring a co-signature are hand signed by the supervising clinician. - Written guidelines to providers which prohibit the use of their code by another physician, intern, resident, or other individual and which state that Medi-Cal/Medicare payment may be denied if these safeguards have been violated.
+Charts/notes requiring a co-signature are hand signed by the supervising clinician. - Written guidelines to providers which prohibit the use of their code by another physician, intern, resident, or other individual and which state that MediCal/Medicare payment may be denied if these safeguards have been violated. - Electronic signatures may be accepted as long as the Electronic Health Record (EHR) can establish with certainty that the provider who provided the service is the one who documented it into the EHR.